xregistry/spec/core/spec.md

 }
 ```

-TODO: do we need a URL to the latest to make it easier to retrieve?

 ##### Creating Resources

 To create a new Resource, an HTTP `POST` MAY be used.

-TODO: Add POST .../RESOURCEs?meta ??

 The request MUST be of the form: